kshedden/kshedden.github.io/data_mining_2015.md

 * Each participant or team must submit one written report in PDF format.

-* There is no mandated page length, format, content or structure for the report.
-A strong report will be focused and engaging to the reader, and should be readable by a non-expert data scientist or statistician.
+* There is no mandated page length, content or structure for the report.
+A strong report will be focused and engaging to the reader, and should be readable by someone who is not an expert data scientist or statistician.

 * Use of advanced or specialized techniques will not necessarily be viewed as a strength.
-If you choose to use advanced techniques be sure to motivate and explain the technique in an accessible manner.
+If you choose to use advanced techniques be sure to motivate and explain each technique in an accessible manner.

 * Use of visualization (e.g. graphs and diagrams) is encouraged.
-  Visual materials should be incorporated into the report if possible, but a separate file containing visual materials will also be accepted.
+  Visual materials should be incorporated into the report if possible.
+  A separate file containing visual materials will also be accepted.

+* Questions about the contest should be directed to Gina Cornacchia.